Burnout Counseling

 Why It’s Difficult to Admit You’re Burned Out

 It’s hard for people to admit they are burned out because it is often accompanied by a sense of failure that they couldn’t overcome the problems or stressors of the job.
-It’s also normal for people to feel shame or embarrassment about being burned out because again, the erroneous assumption is that the person is to blame, rather than the job or the system in which the job exists.
+It’s also normal for people to feel shame or embarrassment about being burned out because a common cultural assumption is that the person is to blame, rather than the job or the system in which the job exists.
 The truth is, burnout is not your fault.
 There are many factors that lead to burnout and in my experience, the individual experiencing burnout is doing the best they can to cope and survive, often in an organization or system that burdens workers with disproportionate responsibilities.

 Risk Factors for Burnout